fallandar/GetCleanData_Coursera/README.md

 7. The average for each variable of each subject-activity pairs are calculated by using sapply and aggregate functions.

-8. The outout produced is combined with activities and subjects and column names are assigned (using 'namescol').
+8. The output produced is combined with activities and subjects and column names are assigned (using 'namescol').

 9. The output table is written to file 'samsung_out.txt' in R working dir.